adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 <figcaption>Figure 1: Mutation history with 0 temporal dimensions.</figcaption>
 </figure>

-[Figure 1](#0-dim-mutations) is a abstract representation of what happens in a database where old data for an entity (row/document/key) is always overwritten by new data.
+[Figure 1](#0-dim-mutations) is an abstract representation of what happens in a database where old data for an entity (row/document/key) is always overwritten by new data.
 The diagram shows the evolution of state through time of a single entity.
 On the timeline, each state that this entity has even been in is indicated by a box labelled _S₁_, _S₂_, _S₃_, etc.

-Even though from our perspective we can see each state in the diagram, the database only gets to see whatever is projected on the line labelled _Projection Hyperplane_, i.e., the latest recorded state.
+Even though from our perspective we can see historic states in the diagram, the database only gets to see whatever is projected on the line labelled _Projection Hyperplane_, i.e., the latest recorded state.
 This imaginary hyperplane always crosses the timeline through the present instant, and hence acts as a marker of the present moment.
 Past states are inaccessible to the database.
 This is depicted in the figure by the projections of older states getting occluded by subsequent newer states.

 We shall see shortly why this abstract representation is a useful tool in understanding temporality in databases.